sablier-labs/sablier-v2-exactly-polynomial/README.md

 # Sablier V2 🤝 Exactly Protocol

-This repository contains a Forge script developed by the Sablier Labs team for Exactly Protocol.
-The script generates Lockup Dynamic segments that emulate a polynomial function.
+This repository contains several Forge scripts developed by the Sablier Labs team for Exactly Protocol.
+The scripts generate Lockup Dynamic segments that emulate a polynomial function.

 ## Polynomial